 Acupuncture is a little weird right?
 Someone sticks a bunch of needles in you and that makes you feel better.
 How is that even possible?

 Learn about acupuncture as you follow this conversation between Qi Bo and Huang Di.
-These two characters from one of our most ancient medical manuscripts, the Huang Di Nei Jing, have visited the modern age to answer your questions about acupuncture.*
+These two characters from one of our most ancient medical manuscripts, the Huang Di Nei Jing, have visited the modern age to answer your questions (press the 3 orange dots on the right at any stage to bring them up) about acupuncture.*

 Of course, where do you want to start?

 Great question!
 There are 3 basic points to know about acupuncture

 - The insertion of fine acupuncture pins (filiform needles)

 - Many different styles of practice